muzakkir2045/simple_calc/README.md

 - Error handling for invalid numbers and division by zero

 ## How to Run
-Run the below script in bash or command prompt python calculator.py
+Run the script in bash or command prompt:
+'python calculator.py'